Olusegun Obasanjo: Economic policy

 Obasanjo was determined to abolish the petrol subsidy, increasing prices to commercial rates.
 The Nigerian Labour Congress called a general strike in protest for June 2000 and Obasanjo ultimately compromised, reducing the subsidy rather than abolishing it.
 This situation allowed Obasanjo to be portrayed as an "enemy of the poor" on the public imagination.
 To further reduce expenditure, Obasanjo turned to privatisation, forming a National Council on Privatisation in July 1999.
 When he took office, Nigeria's federal government owned 588 public enterprises, accounting for over 55% of external debt, and Obasanjo hoped that many of these, although not those involved in oil production, could be sold off.
 Privatisation was not popular with Nigeria's population, having only 35% support according to a 2000 opinion survey.
 Obasanjo was also keen to negotiate debt reduction.
 He insisted that Nigeria's debts were so large as to be unpayable and that they threatened its economy and democracy.
 Although Canada, Italy, and the U.S. cancelled Nigeria's debts, these were small, and the country's major creditors, the largest of which was the UK, refused.

 Obasanjo blamed many of Nigeria's economic problems on endemic corruption; in 2000, Transparency International ranked it the world's most corrupt country.
 Several days after taking office he presented an Anti-Corruption Bill to the National Assembly, although this aroused much opposition from critics who thought it gave the government excessive powers.
 Compromises were reached that watered-down Obasanjo's proposals, allowing him to sign the new law in June 2000.
 There is no evidence that corruption declined in Nigeria in Obasanjo's first term, and his government did nothing to check Nigeria's endemic low-level corruption, which was widespread at the state and local government levels.

 Public health was also a key issue in Nigeria.
 During the 1990s, Nigeria had spent about 0.2% of its GDP on public health services, the joint lowest percentage in the world.
 Obasanjo's government increased this to over 0.4%.
 The most urgent health crisis impacting Nigeria was the HIV/AIDS epidemic, with Obasanjo immediately ordering a situation report on the topic after taking office.
 He then established a Presidential Committee on AIDS, which he headed as chair, and created a National Action Plan Committee to prepare a campaign for 2000–03 which would focus on publicity, training, counselling, and testing to combat the virus.
-To advance public health more broadly, he launched a new primary care campaign that used local government funds to try and build a clinic in every one of Nigeria's 774 local government areas.
+To advance public health more broadly, he launched a new primary care campaign that used local government funds to try to build a clinic in every one of Nigeria's 774 local government areas.